chantouchsek/vue-axios-http/README.md

 this.data = data
 ```

-**Note**: Query object above will transform into query string like:
+**Note**: A query object above will transform into query string like:

 ```text
 https://my-web-url.com?search[first_name]=Sek&search[last_name]=Chantouch&page[limit]=10&page[offset]=1&order[first_name]=asc&order[last_name]=desc&category_id=6
 ```

-if setParameter that value is empty or null it will remove that param for query string
+if setParameter that value is empty or null, it will remove that param for query string

 #### setParameter()